 - Open & Notorious – using the property as the owner would and not hiding his/her occupancy.

 - Exclusive – in the possession of the individual occupying the real property alone.

 - Continuous – staying and paying taxes on the property for 15 years.

 If these five elements are not fulfilled by the squatter, then they do not have grounds for adverse possession.
 Let’s take a look at what each of these means.

-(Note that adverse possession does not apply to certain types of properties, including investor-owned water companies, non-profit organization properties, and lands under conservation (CGS § 47-27(b)).)
+Adverse possession does not apply to certain types of properties, including investor-owned water companies, non-profit organization properties, and lands under conservation (CGS § 47-27(b)).

 - Simple occupation.
 This rule (followed by most states today) defines “hostile” as the mere occupation of the land.
 The trespasser doesn’t have to know that the land belongs to someone else.

 - Awareness of trespassing.
 This rule requires that the trespasser be aware that his or her use of the property amounts to trespassing (meaning the trespasser has no legal right to be on the property).